xiongdikeji/xiongdikeji.github.io/README.md

 Our main company website http://www.xiongdi.cn/ and English version http://www.xiongdi.cn/en/ has been unavailable outside of China becuase of our hosting provider bigger issue.

-Take our appologies and contact directly
+Take our appologies and contact directly for any issues.
+Email service is unaffected.

 </div>
 		<div class="clr"></div>